saphirasnow/EffectsTransitions/README.md

 ## Effects
 Grayscale: Removes color from a series of images.
-Not-Green Screen: In-progress effort to achieve a green screen effect without the use of a green screen.
+Not-Green Screen: In-progress effort to achieve a chroma key effect without the use of a green screen.